shrikanth-dev/Flex-Layout-Project/README.md

 ## Overview

-This project demonstrates a responsive Flexbox-based layout using HTML and CSS, showcasing multi-section grids, consistent alignment, and responsiveness across devices.
+A responsive Flexbox layout project demonstrating multi-section flexible grids, alignment, and responsive breakpoints.

 ### The challenge

+Users should be able to:

-- Build a multi-section page layout using Flexbox for structure and alignment.
+Build a responsive layout using HTML and CSS Flexbox.

--Adjust layout responsively for:
--Desktop
-    -Tablet (max-width: 768px)
-    -Mobile (max-width: 320px)
+Adjust layout across breakpoints:

+Default large screens

+Max-width 760px

+Max-width 320px

+Ensure all divs center their content using Flexbox alignment.

--Maintain clear, consistent alignment and spacing using flex-basis, flex-wrap, gap, and centered alignment.
+Maintain consistent spacing and alignment across containers using gap, flex-basis, and flex-wrap.

 ### Screenshot